jannis-baum/weBlock/README.md

 Both `scrape-positive` as well as `scrape-negative` have an optional argument `-n` or `--narticles` that can be used to define an upper limit for how many arguments are scraped per query.

 Note that Google search operators such as the `site:` or `when:` modifiers  can strongly refine and empower defined search queries (e.g. `when:7d` constrains results to articles published in the past week).
-See [this](https://developers.google.com/search/docs/advanced/debug/search-operators/overview) for an incomplete list of operators.
+See [this incomplete list of operators](https://developers.google.com/search/docs/advanced/debug/search-operators/overview).

 ##### Running the server

 With data collection and model training done, the server now has sufficient data to act as weBlock's backend.
 To run the backend, execute `server/run-backend`.
 Once it's ready, use the client as described above.

+## Scalability

+Since this is a proof-of-concept prototype and focussed on the natural language processing side of the project, some features that would be significant for scalability and real-world use have been left unattended for ease of use, ease of installation, project size and human resource prioritization.
+These include, but are not limited to

+- database & RAM: this project does not use a real database but instead simple text files and is strongly constrained by the RAM's size (e.g. the entire databases' contents may be loaded in RAM at times)
+- server: the current architecture uses a simple socket for serving the (*singular*) client
+- performance